coskunahmet/tic-tac-toe/README.md

 # tic-tac-toe
 This is a scalable, multiplayer tic tac toe game.

+In this game, Board size is scalable rather than 3*3.
+It can be between 3*3 to 10*10.
+Another feature of this tic tac toe game is multiplayer playing.
+There is two real player and one computer.
+All three player will play their character one by one.
+Their characters are also configurable.
+User inputs must be in format of `<integer_between_1_and_board_size>,<integer_between_1_and_board_size>` First integer is the x position of board tiles, Second integer is the y position of board files.
+For instance, if board size is 8*8;
+- right-lower corner can be played with 8,8 input value.
+- left-upper corner can be played with 1,1 input value.

+General Tic-Tac-Toe game rules: [Tic-Tac-Toe Wikipedia Rules](https://en.wikipedia.org/wiki/Tic-tac-toe)
 ## Requirements
 - JDK 1.8 or above
 - Maven 3 or above